cospec-ai/zane/README.md

 3. You sign in with your passkey.
 4. Anchor connects to Orbit and is ready for commands from the web client.

-By default, this uses the managed Orbit control plane.
-Use `zane self-host` first if you want your own Cloudflare deployment.
+This path deploys and uses your own Cloudflare account, and is the current generally available setup.
+Managed Orbit access is currently waitlist-only.

 ## CLI